JanLunge/orbit/Readme.md

 - hotword_detect listens for hotword with porcupine and sends this event via mqtt
 - speech uses whisper to recognize speech
 - ai uses chatgpt api to respond to the user
+- tts
+    - using elevenlabs for best quality
+    - maybe using python coqui-ai/TTS for price
+    - pyttsx3 for simplicity

 # dependencies